Synagogue of El Tránsito: Restorations

-Subsequent to its conversion to a Catholic church and its use as military barracks, the building underwent several periods of restoration.
-The first phase began in 1879 with the cleaning and repair of the hechal (Torah ark), the restoration of at least fourteen lattices, and the removal of various Hebrew inscriptions.
+After its conversion to a parish church and use as a barracks, the building underwent several periods of restoration.
+The first phase began in 1879 with the cleaning and repair of the Torah ark, the restoration of at least fourteen lattices, and the removal of various Hebrew inscriptions.
 In 1884, Arturo Mélida y Alinari replaced Francisco Isidori as the head architect of the project, focusing mainly on the roof, façade, and reinforcements.
-The building fell back into disrepair before it became part of the Casa Museo del Greco in 1911, when a new large-scale phase of restorations began.
-Scaffolding that had been put up in previous decades was removed, along with partitions from the women's gallery.
+The building fell back into disrepair before it became part of the El Greco Museum in 1911, when a new large-scale phase of restorations began.
+Scaffolding that had been put up in previous decades and partitions from the women's gallery were removed.
 The wooden church choir and portions of the interior were restored.
-The addition of a library to the lower part of the gallery, which has since become an important center for Hebrew studies, entailed the demolition of large portions of the façade.
+Adding a library to the lower part of the gallery, which has since become an important center for Hebrew studies, entailed the demolition of large portions of the façade.